-The Group remains focused on growth and significant opportunities exist in 2022 to build on our successful platform.
-We look to the future with optimism.
+The Group seeks to develop the Housing Disrepair business further in 2023, while consolidating the Credit Hire division by focusing on fleet management and efficient use of working capital.
+The Board believes there are significant opportunities to manage the overall Group so that it generates cash whilst continuing to seize opportunities for growth as they present themselves.
+We remain optimistic for the future.
 We have provided certain data and statistics below and on the following pages to give further detail around the trading and operational performance of the Group.
 The measures presented are those which management believes provide the best reflection of performance.